Is CPPS a result of an active bacterial infection?

 Despite numerous highly sensitive studies, the evidence remains weak

 If you surf the internet, you will come across several prominent, official-looking websites that state that the cause of chronic prostatitis/CPPS is bacterial infection.
-See the webmaster’s blog post about this.
+See the webmaster’s blog post about this (password is ‘pf’).
 But there is almost no solid evidence for believing that bacteria are involved.
 In fact, it merely serves to confuse men and prolong their suffering.

 Here are some quotes that give the game away.
 From the 2001 American Urological Association Meeting: